nayeemmz/cmsc320Summer2019/Project3/readme.md

 <img src="figs/violin.png" height="242">

 This type of plot is called a <em>violin plot</em>, and it displays the distribution of the variable in the y-axis for each value of the variable in the x-axis.
+You can create a violin plot using seaborn library.

 **Question 2**: <em>How would you describe the distribution of life expectancy across countries for individual years?
 Is it skewed, or not?
 Unimodal or not?
 Symmetric around it’s center?</em>